Icinga/icinga2/doc/5-configuring-icinga-2.md

   Name            |Description
   ----------------|----------------
   path            |**Required.** The log path. severity        |**Optional.** The minimum severity for this log.
-Can be "debug", "information", "warning" or "critical".
+Can be "debug", "notice", "information", "warning" or "critical".
 Defaults to "information".

 ### <a id="objecttype-sysloglogger"></a> SyslogLogger